Gojer16/App-Blocker-Extension/README.md

 ## Features

 - **Website Blocking**: Block specific domains that typically drain your attention.
-- **Challenge-Based Access**: To unlock a site, you must type 5 motivational paragraphs with full accuracy.
+- **Challenge-Based Access**: To unlock a site, you must type 5 randomly selected motivational paragraphs with full accuracy.
 - **Anti-Cheat Controls**: Copy-paste disabled, shortcuts blocked, text dimming applied as soon as you begin typing.
 - **Time-Based Access**: Completing all 5 paragraphs grants 24 hours of access to the blocked site.